 As I continued on I spotted several goldfinch near the bass ponds, which was once used to raise fish for stocking Minnesota lakes.
 This one was pulling the seeds out of the pods of the wildflowers when a bee ran smack into his head.
 Boy did he give that bee a dirty look.

-I also took a couple of butterfly pics like this one of a common sulfur
+I also took a couple of butterfly pics like this one of a common sulfurand this eastern comma which looks like it had seen better days.

 When I was walking back off the boardwalk I was startled by a white tail doe.
 She just sat and watched me as I walked past about 4 feet away.